huang-sh/astk/README.md

 * -ont:  ontology
 * -od : output directory
 * -qval : q-value
-* -orgdb : OrgDb code for annotation, run `astk ls -orgdb` to show the code list
+* -org : organism, for example, ‘hs’ for human, ‘mm’ for mouse

 GO terms enrichment result and enrichment clustering  have figure and text formats.